ESA simulation of humankind's expansion across the stars

 Because it’s our own planet-star system, scientists can account for variations happening on Earth and at the Sun.
 “Here, we know exactly what Earth, its clouds and the Sun are doing,” Mayorga said.
 “Can we then connect that with the unresolved observations we normally make of exoplanets and test the method of stacking up low-signal observations?
 That’s really where we want to go.

-Alien hunters should search for artifacts on the moon, study suggests
+May 2021 Alien hunters should search for artifacts on the moon, study suggests

 Physicist James Benford has proposed a version of the Drake equation to include searching for alien artifacts, which may be located on the Moon, Earth Trojans, and Earth co-orbital objects.
 The virtue of searching for artifacts is their lingering endurance in space, long after they go dead.